Table 3.2 Summary of rating (or partial credit) scale structures

 CATEGORY SCORE is the value of the category in computing raw scores - and in Table 20.

-OBSVD AVERGE is the average of the measures that are model led to produce the responses observed in the category.
+OBSVD AVERGE is the average of the (person measures - item difficulties) that are model led to produce the responses observed in the category.
 The average measure is expected to increase with category value.
 Disordering is marked by "*".
 This is a description of the sample, not the estimate of a parameter.
 For each observation in category k, there is a person of measure Bn and an item of measure Di.
 Then: average measure = sum( Bn - Di ) / count of observations in category.

 SAMPLE EXPECT is the expected value of the average measure for this sample.
 These values always advance with category.
 This is a description of the sample, not a Rasch parameter.

 INFIT MNSQ is the average of the INFIT mean-squares associated with the responses in each category.
 The expected values for all categories are 1.0.
+Only values greater than 1.5 are problematic.
+Category infit mean-square = sum over all observations in the category ((category of response - expected value of the response)^2) / sum (model variance of the expected values)

 OUTFIT MNSQ is the average of the OUTFIT mean-squares associated with the responses in each category.
 The expected values for all categories are 1.0.
 This statistic is sensitive to grossly unexpected responses.
+Only values greater than 1.5 are problematic.

 "Category measures" answer the question "If there were a thousand people at the same location on the latent variable and their average rating was the category value, e.g., 2.0, then where would that location be, relative to the item?"
 This seems to be what people mean when they say "a performance at level 2.0".
-It is estimated from the Rasch expectation.
+It is estimated from the Rasch expectation

-We start with the Rasch model, log (Pnij / Pni(j-1) ) = Bn - Di - Fj, For known Di, Fj and trial Bn.
+To discover this ability location, we start with the Rasch model, log (Pnij / Pni(j-1) ) = Bn - Di - Fj, For known Di, Fj and trial Bn.
 This produces a set of {Pnij}.

 Compute the expected rating score: Eni = sum (jPnij) across the categories.